 You could use any big white bean for this recipe.
 The ones I like are called corona beans, and I find them in the dry bulk section of my city’s natural foods market.
 A related variety often used in greek cuisine are gigantes beans.
-These can both also be found online.
+They can also be found online here.

 - 9.5 oz dry corona beans or gigantes beans pre-soaked 8-10 hrs

 - 1 (14.5 oz can) diced tomatoes including liquid

 - 1/2 tsp good quality sea salt